StructuralGenomicsConsortium/CNP5-PLCZ1/README.md

 If this sounds interesting, and you agree to the simple [RULES](https://www.thesgc.org/sgc-open-chemistry-networks/terms-of-use), you can get started.

-For the science background, head to the [wiki](https://github.com/StructuralGenomicsConsortium/CNP5-PLCZ1/wiki) or check out the living paper that is being written (here) (need link) (link is also (Need tinyurl link).
+For the science background, head to the [wiki](https://github.com/StructuralGenomicsConsortium/CNP5-PLCZ1/wiki) or check out the living paper that is being written [here](https://github.com/StructuralGenomicsConsortium/CNP5-PLCZ1/wiki/The-Story-So-Far).

 For answers to all the questions you have, go to the [FAQs](https://www.thesgc.org/sgc-open-chemistry-networks/faq).

 If you'd like to contact someone to talk about contributing, then write something in an Issue (see the tab above), which is a good way to communicate openly.
-(Issues describe what currently needs doing and act as a discussion forum - you need a Github account but it's super easy and not spammy.
+Issues describe what currently needs doing and act as a discussion forum - you need a Github account but it's super easy and not spammy.
 There's also an email address (chemistry@thesgc.org) you can use to ask questions.
-You can read more about all this in the ["How To" Area](https://github.com/StructuralGenomicsConsortium/Chemistry_TechOps_HowTo/wiki)
+You can read more about all this in the ["How To" Area](https://github.com/StructuralGenomicsConsortium/Chemistry_TechOps_HowTo/wiki).

 Some humans involved in this CNP:
-Dr Levon Halabelian, University of Toronto (protein expression)  @Lev-Ha
-Professor Matthew Todd, University College London.
-Head of Chemistry Networks at the SGC (medchem) @mattodd
+Professor Matthew Todd, University College London, Head of Chemistry Networks at the SGC @mattodd
-Dr Eve Carter, UCL, postdoc (chem) @EveCarter
+Dr Eve Carter, UCL, chemistry @EveCarter
-Dr Madison Edwards, Toronto, protein production
+Dr Madison Edwards, SGC Toronto, protein production
-Dr Santha Santhakumar, SGC (project management) @Santha-SGC
+Dr Claudia Tredup, Goethe-University Frankfurt, project management
+Prof Al Edwards, SGC Toronto, protein production
+Prof Opher Gileadi, SGC Karolinska, protein production
+Dr Levon Halabelian, SGC Toronto, protein production  @Lev-Ha
-Professor Karl Swann, Cardiff University, expertise in PLCz1 as a target and its role in fertility.
+Professor Karl Swann, Cardiff University, expertise in PLCz1
+Prof Matilda Katan, UCL, expertise in PLCs
+Dr Riham Ayoubi, McGill, antibodies
+Dr Vincent Francis, McGill, antibodies
+Elnur Aliyev, Cardiff University, reproductive medicine

 [Pharma Champion](https://github.com/StructuralGenomicsConsortium/Chemistry_TechOps_HowTo/wiki/Pharma-Industry-Champions): Vacant.
-The [Sir James Murray Student Champion](https://www.thesgc.org/sgc-open-chemistry-networks/champions-program): Anna Girtle (UCL) @AnnaGirtle
+[Sir James Murray Student Champion](https://www.thesgc.org/sgc-open-chemistry-networks/champions-program): Anna Girtle (UCL) @AnnaGirtle

 Other Contributors To Date:
+Nico Braeuer, Anna Thrun, Karen Vester, Charlotte Kopitz, Anke Mueller-Fahrnow, Nuvisan
 Professors John Sondek and Qisheng Zhang, University of North Carolina Chapel Hill
-Professor Matilda Katan, University College London
-Professor Tim Richardson, USM-Purdue TREAT-AD Center
+Professors Tim Richardson and Brent Clayton, USM-Purdue TREAT-AD Center
-Charlotte Kopitz, Anke Mueller-Fahrnow, Nico Braeuer, Nuvisan
 Daniel Goldberg, Bill and Melinda Gates Foundation
-Prof Al Edwards, Structural Genomics Consortium

 Potential Contributors